void-linux/void-docs/src/config/network/wpa_supplicant.md

 ### The wpa_supplicant service

-The `wpa_supplicant` runit script checks the following options in `/etc/sv/wpa_supplicant/conf`:
+The `wpa_supplicant` service checks the following options in `/etc/sv/wpa_supplicant/conf`:

 - `OPTS`: Options to be passed to the service.
 Overrides any other options.